Navi2329/CTRL-PLUS-ML_annam/readme.md

    - Predict whether test images are soil or not

 > For Kaggle: Upload the dataset (or use the preloaded dataset), and update the paths in the notebook to reflect Kaggle's directory structure (e.g., `../input/dataset-name/`).

----

-Both tasks require well-commented, clear code and strong documentation for final submission.
-Ensure predictions are saved in the required format and follow competition deadlines strictly.

----